Akins, Oklahoma

 Akins is a census-designated place (CDP) in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 493 at the 2010 census, an increase of 9.8 percent over the figure of 449 recorded in 2000.
+As of the 2020 census, Akins had a population of 405.

 The post office existed from February 16, 1894, until December 31, 1943.
 It is said to be named for Robert Akins, a mail carrier.

 Sequoyah's Cabin, a national historic site, is located about two miles northeast of the town.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 13.6 sqmi, all land.